 An additional $40 fee is required for continuing education.

 BACB® Type II CEs (6.0): The Cambridge Center for Behavioral Studies is an approved Type 2 CE Provider by the Behavior Analyst Certification Board® (BACB®) and is authorized to offer 6.0 SUPERVISION CE units for this conference.

-PSYCHE CE Credits (Pending Approval): Orlando Behavior Health Services, LLC is a co-sponsor of this conference for Continuing Education Credits for Psychologists.
+Psychology CE Credits (6.0): Orlando Behavior Health Services, LLC is a co-sponsor of this conference for Continuing Education Credits for Psychologists.
 Orlando Behavior Health Services, LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Orlando Behavior Health Services, LLC maintains responsibility for this program and its content. *Attendees must be present during the entire conference.

 *It is attendee’s responsibility to check with their State and Professional organization to confirm all CE offerings.

 Cambridge Center for Behavioral Studies™ in cooperation with the Department of Applied Behavioral Science, The University of Kansas.